 And they will most likely succeed - there is a huge chance that quantum computers will make all current ciphers irrelevant - https://hackaday.com/2015/09/29/quantum-computing-kills-encryption/ (archive) (MozArchive) - so private conversations will be a thing of the past.
 Add to that voice recognition software, and we're finding ourselves in a world where all our conversations are searched for certain phrases (by a program similar to Content ID I've talked about earlier).

 Cash payments are more and more often being replaced by electronic ones.
 People like the comfort of being able to order anything they want and pay for it with a few clicks.
-Having a bank account is something normal these days, even required.
-But behind the curtain hide gigantic implications for human privacy and freedom.
+Having a bank account is something expected these days, even required.
+But behind the curtain of convenience, gigantic implications for human privacy and freedom are hidden.

 Another problem with electronic payments is the fact that they are anti-privacy.
 All your transactions are stored in the bank's database.
 And the people controlling the bank can use it against you - blocking unwanted transactions, such as buying bitcoins http://www.coindesk.com/dutch-bank-rabobank-blocks-bitcoin/ (archive) (MozArchive) or donations to WikiLeaks: http://www.bankrate.com/finance/credit-cards/naughty-things-credit-card-wont-buy-6.aspx (archive) (MozArchive).
 It's easy to imagine a world where all your transactions are analyzed and automatically blocked according to a list of banned items.